xunhongt/open-projects/Innohack 2022/README.md

 The proposed developer process flow will be as follows:

-1. Developers spinning up a Jumphost Server (JH) in Cloud A/B
+1. Developers will provision a Jumphost VM in Cloud A/B

 ![DEVELOPER_WORKFLOW_STEP_1](images/5.1.png)